Malietoa Laupepa: Malietoa Laupepa and Mataʻafa Iosefo

-The subsequent War of 1893 was won by Malietoa Laupepa in July of that year and Matā‘afa and other notable leaders were deported to Jaluit, Marshall Islands on July 26 of that year (Keesing 1934:72).
-Even though Matā‘afa had been deported, the factions that favored him over Laupepa continued in their opposition of King Laupepa.
-Malietoa Fa‘alataitaua assumed full leadership of the Sā Talavou in the absence of his ally, Matā‘afa.
-Matā‘afa's sanction as Malietoa was “washed out” through a desanctification ritual and the title then fell into dispute between the Sā Talavou (behind Malietoa Fa‘alataitaua) and the Sā Moli (led by Malietoa Laupepa).
+The subsequent War of 1893 was won by Malietoa Laupepa in July of that year and Matāʻafa and other notable leaders were deported to Jaluit, Marshall Islands on July 26 of that year (Keesing 1934:72).
+Even though Matāʻafa had been deported, the factions that favored him over Laupepa continued in their opposition of King Laupepa.
+Malietoa Faʻalataitaua assumed full leadership of the Sā Talavou in the absence of his ally, Matāʻafa.
+Matāʻafa's sanction as Malietoa was “washed out” through a desanctification ritual and the title then fell into dispute between the Sā Talavou (behind Malietoa Faʻalataitaua) and the Sā Moli (led by Malietoa Laupepa).

 Charles Morris Woodford was Acting British Consul and Deputy Commissioner in Apia from December 1894 to September 1895.
-His goal was for Samoa to be annexed by Great Britain, although the American Consul, J. A. Mulligan, was supporting Tupua Tamasese Lealofio-a’ana (Tupua Tamasese Lealofi I).
-Woodford arranged a reconciliation meeting between Laupepa and Lealofi-o-a’ana in 1895.
+His goal was for Samoa to be annexed by Great Britain, although the American Consul, J. A. Mulligan, was supporting Tupua Tamasese Lealofio-aʻana (Tupua Tamasese Lealofi I).
+Woodford arranged a reconciliation meeting between Laupepa and Lealofi-o-aʻana in 1895.

-Malietoa Laupepa – Tamasoāliʻi and Gatoʻaitele – died at 10 o’clock in the morning of August 22, 1898 and was succeeded by his son Malietoa Tanumafili I. The situation in Samoa further deteriorated after the death of Laupepa, which lead to the Second Samoan Civil War.
+Malietoa Laupepa – Tamasoāliʻi and Gatoʻaitele – died at 10 o'clock in the morning of August 22, 1898 and was succeeded by his son Malietoa Tanumafili I. The situation in Samoa further deteriorated after the death of Laupepa, which led to the Second Samoan Civil War.